Transient fluctuation of the prosperity of firms in a network economy: Numerical analysis

-In (b), anti-correlation disappears gradually as a result of self-sustaining profitability for the chains.
-This effect is not evident for the rings.
-In (c), if the values of $K$ and $h$ decrease, or if the value of $p_{{\rm r}}$ increases, the sign of $R$ turns about earlier and subsequent anti-correlation becomes stronger.
+In (c) and (d), if the value of $K$ increases, the value of $p_{{\rm r}}$ increases, or the value of $h$ decreases, the sign of $R$ turns about earlier and subsequent anti-correlation becomes stronger except the case of large $K$ and large $h$ where the anti-correlation nealy vanishes and the correlation converges almost monotonically.
 The time when the correlation converges also depends on them.
+If the value of $K$ increases, the value of $p_{{\rm r}}$ decreases, or the value of $h$ increases, the correlation disappears earlier.
+Such nature of the time evolution of the correlation is demonstrated by the graphs in Figure \ref{pre303s}, which show time constants as a function of $K$, $h$, and $p_{{\rm r}}$.
+The time when the anti-correlation appears is given by $t_{{\rm a}} = \inf \{ t>0,\ R(t)<0 \}$.
+The relaxation time for the convergence is defined in this study by $t_{{\rm c}} = \sup \{ t>t_{{\rm a}},\ |R(t)|>0.2 \}$.
+The convergence of the correlation is slow for digraphs with small $K$ and large $p_{{\rm r}}$.
 The fluctuation for sparse random digraphs undergoes an upheaval in the salient and long-lived transient state because of the absence of collectively reciprocal interactions.
 When $p_{{\rm r}}=1$, the probability at which at least one path starting from a vertex forms a ring sub-digraph of length $L$ ($< \log_{K} N$) is given roughly by $p_{{\rm a}}(L) \approx 1-\{(N-2)/(N-1)\}^{K^{L}}$ if $N \gg 1$.
 When $N=100$ and $K=2$, $p_{{\rm a}}(2) \approx 0.04$.
 Ring sub-digraphs are missing in the digraph.
 When $K=5$, $p_{{\rm a}}(2) \approx 0.22$.
 Ring sub-digraphs appear.
 When $K=20$, $p_{{\rm a}}(2) \approx 0.98$.
 Most vertices in the digraph are vertices of ring sub-digraphs.
 If $K$ is larger, shorter ring sub-digraphs appear more and the convergence of $F$ starts earlier.